 An Inevitable Conclusion

-Looking back to the whole thing, I admit it didn’t feel as smooth as I am writing it right now.
+Looking back to the whole thing, I admit it didn’t feel as smooth as it does writing it right now.
 The initial push of conceptualizing and prototyping Insights took a bit longer than planned.
 We weren’t able to involve users in the design process the way we wished to in the beginning phases of development.
-However, despite the initial turmoil, we were able to deliver nearly on time.
-Furthermore, what was unique in building this app that our whole organization was truly invested in its development.
-All of us at Hive were and still are, proactive in giving feedback whether from a design or a usability perspective, or simply going on a bug hunt.
+However, despite the initial turmoil, we were able to deliver very close to our original delivery date.
+Furthermore, what was unique in building this app was that our whole organization was truly invested in its development.
+All of us at Hive were (and still are) proactive in giving feedback, whether it was for a design, a usability perspective, or simply going on a bug hunt.

 Insights 2.0 is up and running.
-It was well received by our customers, who are quite proactive about how we could integrate further improvements as well.
+It has been well received by our customers, but we always welcome suggestions on how it can be improved.

 What you just read

 In this article, I discussed the process we went through to design and implement the first iteration of Hive Insights.
-I showcased both the glaring and subtle interactions in the applied product.
+I showcased both the obvious and subtle interactions in the applied product.
 Finally, I concluded with a retrospective, where we are now, and where we are heading from here.
 Please email firstname.lastname@example.org if you’d like to make suggestions or get further information.